chainer/chainercv/examples/classification/README.md

   mkdir val && mv ILSVRC2012_img_val.tar val/ && cd val && tar -xvf ILSVRC2012_img_val.tar
   wget -qO- https://raw.githubusercontent.com/soumith/imagenetloader.torch/master/valprep.sh | bash
   ```

-## Note on implementations

-#### VGG16

-In the original paper, fully connected layers are used as convolutional layers, and the final output is the spatial average of the outputs of the convolutions.
-Our implementation averages predictions from ten-cropped patches.

 ## References